 When The Benefit Is Too Good to Live Without

 If none of that happens, you still get a quality education that can only result in you being a better version of yourself.
-You simply can’t put a price on that sort of thing.
-When the benefit is too good to pass up, take the leap, even if it costs you a little more to do so.
+You can’t put a price on that sort of thing.
+When the benefit is too good to pass up, leap, even if it costs you a little more to do so.

 In Conclusion: You Get What You Pay For